Nasiru Mohammed

-Nasiru Mohammed (born 6 June 1994) is a Ghanaian professional footballer who plays as a right winger.
+Nasiru Mohammed (born 6 June 1994) is a Ghanaian professional footballer who plays as a right winger for Finnish side Ekenäs IF in Ykkösliiga.

 Club career

 Early career

 Mohammed started his career at age nine by joining Kumasi based Lazio Football Club (under 12 to under 17) and later promoted to Rainbow FC a division three team in Kumasi Ghana at the time In 2010, he was promoted to the first team of the third tier Division Two League club of Rainbow FC.
 He played two years with the senior team and was later loaned out to BK Häcken in 2012.

 BK Häcken

 On 23 August 2012, Mohammed joined BK Häcken on an initial loan with a possibility of becoming a permanent move in future.
 He made his debut for BK Häcken on 26 August 2012 against IF Elfsborg.
 After only six minutes he scored his first goal which meant 2–2.
 Five minutes later he scored again.
 The match ended 4–2 to BK Häcken.
 After scoring four goals in only seven games, on 6 October 2012 BK Häcken pulled the sold option from Rainbow FC and he signed a four-year contract.